U.S. judge approves Volkswagen 3.0 liter, Bosch diesel settlements

 Separately, VW's U.S. unit said on Thursday it had named a KPMG LLP director, Stephanie C. Davis, as its chief compliance officer.

-Volkswagen said Davis has worked on compliance issues.
+Volkswagen said Davis has worked at the audit, tax, and advisory firm on compliance issues.
 Last month, former Deputy U.S. Attorney General Larry Thompson was tapped to serve as independent monitor of Volkswagen for three years under a Justice Department plea agreement over its excess emissions.

-VW still faces outstanding suits from U.S. bondholders, other investors and suits alleging excess carbon dioxide emissions with gasoline-powered Audi vehicles.
+Volkswagen Group of America Chief Executive Hinrich Woebcken said Davis will sit on the executive team and "has a proven record of furthering compliance-related goals through pragmatic solutions that achieve measurable results."